 Despite the love for my Carinthian home down south of Austria, I've been living in Vienna now for 15 years.
-I finished business administration at WU Wien, but continued to believe in my basic idea of a simple and sustainable lifestyle.
+I finished business administration at WU Wien.
+My basic idea of life is simple and I try to maintain a simple and sustainable lifestyle.
 Since 2008 I have been working at the National Environment Agency Austria in climate change and mobility.

 By accident I discovered Shiatsu due to my migraine and was fascinated how much it helped me.
 After three years of studying I became a Certified Shiatsu Practitioner in 2017 (Manus) and founded my own business.

 Up to the diploma we completed about 300 practical lessons.
 We learned about the Tao teachings of the Far East, the origin of all things, the principles of Yin and Yang, the 5 Elements of transformation of TCM, the meridian system and anatomy and how we work with it in Shiatsu.
 Nutrition according to TCM was also part of the curriculum.

 Now I work in a joint studio in the 9th district in Vienna (Santé&Beauté).
 To enlarge the service of pure bodywork I try to give my customers therapeutic add-ons from other disciplines.
 Stretching exercises for self-care, nutritional tips or kinesiological taping have proven particularly useful here.
 I want to convey the possibilities for self-therapy, since Shiatsu is primarily about health care.